 How should I clean the rubber tubing?

-You can clean the tubing and the nasal prongs by soaking them in warm water with a very small amount of dish soap and regular white vinegar.
-Be sure to rinse it out thoroughly with hang it to dry before using it again.
+You can clean the tubing and the nasal prongs by soaking them in warm water with a minimal amount of dish soap and regular white vinegar.
+Be sure to rinse it out thoroughly with hanging it to dry before using it again.
 White vinegar is great at killing bacteria, and it won't slowly eat away at the rubber the way many types of chemical detergents will.

 Don't try to cut corners on replacing the rubber tubing, especially if you've been sick.
-You will absolutely need to replace them, or you risk the bacteria left over from your illness getting worse, and getting you sick all over again.
+You will need to replace them, or you risk the bacteria left over from your illness getting worse and getting you sick all over again.
 It's always better safe than sorry when it comes to your health.
-The cost of a new nasal cannula is definitely worth keeping you healthy.
+The cost of a new nasal cannula is worth keeping you healthy.